JavaScript

 Daisylinking

-In the example below, we'll use Python to control an OLED 0.96 Display, a Button, and a Buzzer module Daisylinked together.
+In the example below, we'll access an OLED Display, a Button, and a Buzzer.

 import pkg_serialusb from 'dlserialusb';